-Under the UUDDA, if an unsworn declaration is made subject to penalties for perjury and contains the information in the model form provided in the act, then the statement may be used as an equivalent of a sworn declaration.
-The UUDDA excludes use of unsworn declarations for depositions, oaths of office, oaths related to self-proved wills, declarations recorded under certain real estate statutes, and oaths required to be given before specified officials other than a notary.
+The Uniform Unsworn Declarations Act (UUDA) affirms the use in state legal proceedings of unsworn declarations made by declarants.
+Under the UUDA, if an unsworn declaration is made subject to penalties for perjury and contains the information in the model form provided in the act, then the statement may be used as an equivalent of a sworn declaration.

+The UUDA excludes use of unsworn declarations for depositions, oaths of office, oaths related to self-proved wills, declarations recorded under certain real estate statutes, and oaths required to be given before specified officials other than a notary.

-The UUDDA will extend to state proceedings the same flexibility that federal - and a number of state - courts and agencies have employed for decades.
+The UUDA will extend to state proceedings the same flexibility that federal - and a number of state - courts and agencies have employed for decades.
 Since 1976, federal law (28 U.S.C. § 1746) has allowed an unsworn declaration to be recognized and valid as the equivalent of a sworn affidavit if it contained an affirmation substantially in the form set forth in the federal act.
 The courts, though, have ruled that 28 U.S.C. § 1746 is inapplicable to state court proceedings.
-Several states also allow the use of unsworn declarations (e.g., Cal.
+Several states also authorize the use of unsworn declarations (e.g., Cal.
 Civ.
 Proc.
 Code § 2015.5; Fla.
 Stat. § 92.525; Kan.
 Stats. § 53-601), but the state procedures are not uniform.
-Existing state law varies significantly in content, scope and form.

-Enactment of the UUDDA harmonizes state and federal treatment of unsworn declarations made within the boundaries of the United States.
+Existing state legislation varies significantly in content, scope and form.
+Enactment of the UUDA harmonizes state and federal treatment of unsworn declarations.
 Uniformity is important because many matters as to which the use of unsworn declarations is valuable will involve more than one state or jurisdiction.
-Further, the UUDDA will reduce aspects of confusion regarding differences in federal and state litigation practice.
+Further, the UUDA will reduce aspects of confusion regarding differences in federal and state litigation practice.
 The act also eases some of the declarants' burdens in providing important information for state proceedings.

-The Uniform Unsworn Domestic Declarations Act should be enacted in every state not having the Uniform Unsworn Declarations Act.
+The Uniform Unsworn Declarations Act should be enacted in every state.

 SECTION 1.
 SHORT TITLE.
-This [act] may be cited as the Uniform Unsworn Domestic Declarations Act.
+This [act] may be cited as the Uniform Unsworn Declarations Act.